lespicker/tachyons-one-page-scroll/content/news/2019-09-06-judging/index.md

 The next image struck me so deeply I have to admit I choked up.
 Anyone who has experienced the loss of a loved one I am certain will share my reaction.
 In this case photographer Haleh Forouhesh was passing a hospice room when she saw this scene through an open door.
 She asked if the woman would like company and, when the opportunity arose, asked if she could take a photograph.

-{{< figure src="images/Care & Hope-Haleh Forouhesh.jpg" caption="Haleh Forouhesh photo" >}}
+{{< figure src="images/Care & Hope-Haleh Forouhesh.jpg" caption="" >}}

 Why did I choose this one?
 I can honesty say that there are times when a winning image chooses me and that is the case here.
 The crop is absolutely perfect, the angle brilliant.
 Black and white, my preferred medium, is a dramatic genre, able to carry emotions directly to the heart of the viewer.
 In that this image succeeds.

 I could go on with technical ways this image might be improved, but that would be a case of TMI, all of it irrelevant.
-I certainly believe that the image could be printed better, but so what?
+I certainly believe that the image could have been printed better, but so what?
 Let's save that for future prints made by this artist with a keen eye for composition and drama.
 This is an image that moves people, that offers a compelling, heartfelt human story and for that it merits a top award in my mind.

 Oh, by the way, Haleh took this image with an iPhone!